dirkolbrich/yahoo-finance-query/README.md

 5. `stockInfo($symbol)`

-    Query the Yahoo Finance html page for basic stock information.
+    Query finance.yahoo.com for basic stock information.
 The symbol must be passed as as string.

     ```php
     $symbol = 'bas.de';